-Food poisoning occurs when food is not prepared or handled correctly.
-Harmful microorganisms such as bacteria, viruses, or parasites get in the food, causing illness.
+Food poisoning (also known as food-borne illness) occurs when food is not prepared or handled correctly.
 All foods have the potential to cause food-borne illness.
-Food-borne microorganisms often cannot be seen, tasted, or smelled.

-Tips to reduce the risk of food-borne illness
+Tips to reduce the risk of food poisoning

 Cook food to proper temperatures

-Cook foods to their safe internal temperatures.
-This kills harmful microorganisms that cause food poisoning.
-Use a food thermometer to measure the internal temperature of cooked foods.
+- Cook foods to their safe internal temperatures.
+This kills the harmful micro-organisms that cause food poisoning.

-Frozen raw meat should never be left on the counter to thaw at room temperature.
-Thaw frozen meat in the refrigerator, in a microwave oven, or in cold water.
+Never leave frozen raw meat on the counter to thaw at room temperature.
+Instead, thaw it in the refrigerator, a microwave oven or cold water.
 If thawing in cold water, replace the water every 30 minutes.

 Keep hot food hot